 Keeping track of patterns in your blood sugar levels can help you and your doctor better manage your diabetes.

-To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes all day long.
+To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes all day.
 It tests through tiny fibers on a patch stuck on your skin.
 Results are sent wirelessly to a small monitor that you can hold or clip on your belt.
 Some CGM devices even send your results to your doctor's office through a wireless signal.
 This can help you and your doctor spot spikes after you eat certain foods, work out, or while you sleep, says Robert Vigersky, MD.
-He is medical director of the Diabetes Institute of the Walter Reed Health Care System.
+He is the medical director of the Diabetes Institute of the Walter Reed National Military Medical Center.

 This gadget doesn't take the place of old-school testing, though.
 The device's maker says you need at least one finger-stick every 12 hours to set the device, and suggests regular testing three to four times a day to make sure the numbers match up.